-This Accident Management Plan (AMP) describes the requirements, procedures and actions to be taken in the event of an environmental accident or incident at Budds Farm Sludge Treatment Centre (STC), also referred to as the "Site".
-This plan will support the Budds Farm STC Environmental Management System.
+This Accident Management Plan (AMP) describes the requirements, procedures and actions to be taken in the event of an environmental accident or incident at the Millbrook Sludge Treatment Centre (STC) and Slowhill Copse Sludge Reception (SHCSR) ('the Site').
+This plan will support the SHCSR and Millbrook STC Environmental Management System.